How to Replace the Car Battery in a Volkswagen: A Step-by-Step Guide

 - Locate the battery and lift or remove the cover if your battery has one.

-- Use a 10mm wrench to loosen the nut on the negative (-) battery terminal.
+- Use a 10mm wrench to loosen the negative (-) battery terminal nut.
 Disconnect the negative battery terminal.

 - Loosen the 10mm nut on the positive battery terminal.
 Disconnect the positive battery terminal.

 - Remove the 13mm bolt for the battery bracket.
 Remove the bracket on the side of the battery.
 Be careful not to drop the bracket.

 - Carefully remove the old battery from the car.
 Batteries are heavy; get someone to help you remove the old battery.